 Figure 5.
 F-actin expression in organoids.
-F-actin (red), a microfilament in epithelial cells, was expressed in non-irradiated organoids (A, C, E) than in irradiated (B, D, F) organoids.
+F-actin (red), a microfilament in epithelial cells, was expressed with lower intensity in non-irradiated organoids (A, C, E) than in irradiated (B, D, F) organoids.
 A nucleic acid stain was used to visualize nuclei (blue).
 Images were taken on low adhesion 96-well plates (A, B) and 16-well chamber slides (C, D).
 Images were also taken using confocal microscopy (E, F).
 All organoids were fixed and imaged after one week of growth.
 Scale bars are 50 µm.
 G. Phalloidin fluorescence data from low adhesion plate images were quantified in ImageJ (n = 3 glands).
 Error bars indicate standard error.

+Figure 6.
+Evaluating cell-cell interactions through macrophage-organoid co-culture.
+Macrophages (red) infiltrated control (A) and irradiated (B) organoids.
+Scale bars represent 50 μm.
+Average percent area of macrophages in the image field (C) was reported at 24 hours of co-culture for control (yellow) and irradiated (orange) organoids (n=3 glands for each sample).
+Macrophages were seeded at concentrations of 10,000 cells/mL, 50,000 cells/mL, and 100,000 cells/mL, and their infiltration was captured every 30 minutes via live cell fluorescence imaging.
+All co-culture experiments commenced 7 days after initial organoid seeding.
+Statistical significance was determined using a two-tailed, unpaired t-test, *p<0.05, ***p<0.0001.

 DISCUSSION:

 In this protocol, we have developed a method for reproducible growth and characterization of irradiated mammary organoids (Figure 1).
+An irradiation dose of 20 Gy was applied to mirror previous in vivo models of tumor cell recruitment5.
+Irradiation of mammary glands ex vivo prior to organoid formation allowed for isolation of radiation damage effects without a corresponding infiltration of immune cells.
+The development of an in vitro irradiated normal tissue model enables real time viewing of cellular interactions that may contribute to radiation induced CTC recruitment11,12.